The Plone release process¶

 Update CMFPlone version in

-Write an email to the translation team, asking them to do a plone.app.locales release.
+Create an issue in https://github.com/collective/plone.app.locales/issues to ask the i18n team lead @vincentfretin to do a plone.app.locales release.

 Create a pending release (directory) on dist.plone.org

 Write an email to the Plone developers list announcing a pending release.